 Eigen Posted December 3, 2014 Posted December 3, 2014 You said in your other thread that you told your advisor.
 Also, I was using the general "you" to those on this thread who did just that, as evidenced by the problems informant is now facing. psych face 1

 psych face Posted December 3, 2014 Posted December 3, 2014 So I'm a little confused now about the perception that when a person shares information, that they know they aren't supposed to, on a public forum - they somehow feel justified blaming anyone on the face of the earth if it comes back to them.
 Both Eigen and Informant both seem to think I didn't have the right to have mentioned this now PUBLIC information to anyone (which was already public, seeing as how many people here already knew).
 More than that, it seems that I am to be freely blamed for sharing this public information, which was shared by someone who implies they never should have shared it in the first place.
 I wish I could live, walking around, blaming everyone else for everything stupid I did all on my own - breaking rules I was supposed to follow and then saying someone else is responsible.
 Gosh, just doing things I'm not supposed to be doing, and then saying it was someone else's fault if it came back to bite me in the ass - that would be great.
 What a conscious-free existence.
 Which also brings me to a suggestion to anyone applying to Berkeley: that's the sort of person that is apparently screening your graduate applications down to the 100 or so that get to the committee (according to Informant's post - which they will now yell at me for repeating, even though they posted it).
 So, people who don't think they should be held responsible for their own actions not only get into the program; but they also have power over which applications make it to the professors there.
-Think about that. nixy, psych face, Angua and 1 other 1 3
+Think about that. psych face, nixy, Angua and 1 other 1 3

 TakeruK Posted December 3, 2014 Posted December 3, 2014 So I'm a little confused now about the perception that when a person shares information, that they know they aren't supposed to, on a public forum - they somehow feel justified blaming anyone on the face of the earth if it comes back to them.
 Both Eigen and Informant both seem to think I didn't have the right to have mentioned this now PUBLIC information to anyone (which was already public, seeing as how many people here already knew).
 More than that, it seems that I am to be freely blamed for sharing this public information, which was shared by someone who implies they never should have shared it in the first place.
 No one is arguing that you did not have the "right" to share information.
 No users on this board has any authority to say what you can or cannot do beyond the GradCafe.
 However, having the right/ability to do something does not always mean that you should.
 In Eigen's post, he explains that actions like yours cause people with useful information (like informant) to be adverse to sharing their useful information.
 I agree that there is no direct evidence showing that it was specifically and solely your action that cause informant to write that they will not share further information.
 However, I think that your action affects the GradCafe community negatively because if other members of the community feel that certain people will use information on this board and compromise their identity, our community will suffer.
 Everyone has responsibility over their own decisions.
 It was informant's decision to share the information in a potentially risky place.
 But it was also psych face's decision to take an action that jeopardizes another friendly user's anonymity.
 All users, moderators or not, are part of the GradCafe community and it's on the community members to decide what kind of environment we want our community to have.
 Speaking as both a moderator and a regular user, I think it is a bad decision that hurts our community when other users do things that jeopardizes each other's pseudo-anonymity.
 Finally, this practice of not freely sharing everything your colleagues say to you (especially if they are trying to help you at their own risk) is not new to the Internet or even academia.
 For example, both the "Astronomers" and "Young Planetary Scientists" Facebook groups have a pinned post reminding users that discussions within those Facebook groups are meant to be closed discussions so that people can speak relatively freely although not anonymously.
 Even though Facebook is obviously a public place.
 Like GradCafe, users on these Facebook groups are still responsible for what they post, but the expectation is that colleagues will respect each others' privacy and make sharing decisions that do not hurt the community.
-We're all on the same side here!
-PublicAdminJosh, gellert, Angua and 6 others 8 1
+We're all on the same side here! gellert, fuzzylogician, AvatarPsych and 6 others 8 1

 Eigen Posted December 3, 2014 Posted December 3, 2014 Just to add, while the forums are a public place, anyone who's been here for a while knows that information is primarily being shared with applicants.
 Informant didn't share anything wrong or secret, but just because something isn't wrong or secret doesn't mean it's something everyone is happy with, or that people want to share widely.
 Posting it here in a thread directed at 2015 Social Psych applicants is different than broadcasting it, say, at a conference.
 Very few advisors are reading these threads, so likely would not get information contained here unless someone brought it to them.
 Telling people about what's posted here isn't against your rights, and informant didn't have some ironclad expectation of privacy, but that still doesn't make it a healthy thing for encouraging them, or anyone else, to share here if they experience negative consequences for doing so.
 Every year during vista (and application season), lots of threads pop up with people complaining that none of the grad students told them the department was toxic when they visited, or steered them away from bad faculty members, or was honest about what grad school was like.
 That's because of the increasingly pervasive worry that the applicants will not be discreet with that information.
 If I'm having a conversation with an applicant in a bar, it's a public conversation.
 People can here.
 But I'm giving specific information to a specific audience that I hope has some discretion in how they will share it.
 If I don't have that hope, then I don't share information, and that hurts everyone, but mostly the incoming students.
 Graduate students everywhere are low on the hierarchy, and can well experience negative repercussions for being honest and helpful to prospectives, or even other graduate students.
 An environment in which they experience said negative repercussions is a toxic one, and I'm personally of the opinion that we should minimize that competitive, dog-eat-dog side of academia as much as possible- as TakeruK says, we're all on the same side here.
-OhioAud, psych face, gellert and 2 others 4 1
+BCB, fuzzylogician, OhioAud and 2 others 4 1

 juilletmercredi Posted December 4, 2014 Posted December 4, 2014 In addition to what Eigen and TakeruK already said, your post (and your issue with this) strikes me as incredibly naive.
 Graduate students have an impact on admissions at all programs.
 Berkeley's situation might be unconventional in its formality, but not in its practices.
 I have been asked my opinion on applicants and I have known that my opinion mattered and was factored in, particularly when the applicant was going to come into the lab.
 Labs are an ecosystem and incoming students need to be able to get along with everyone.
 Besides, I am thankful that the professors and staff in my program treated me and my fellow grad students like a junior colleague and not like a "minion."
 They trusted our judgment.
 Graduate students also play a role in hiring professors, too, btw.
 In some departments, there are one or two grad students formally on the search committee.
 In others they aren't, but they attend the job talks and give input on the candidates - which is taken seriously.
 A formal lunch is scheduled between the grad students and the candidate.
 This is no different from the non-academic world.
 Co-workers often help make decisions about who to hire in their department.
 Sometimes, subordinates are on the interview panel for their future managers.
-In my last position, I was on the committee that helped hire my own boss.
-Piagetsky, fuzzylogician, gellert and 1 other 3 1
+In my last position, I was on the committee that helped hire my own boss. gellert, fuzzylogician, Piagetsky and 1 other 3 1

 FinallyAccepted Posted December 12, 2014 Author Posted December 12, 2014 I kind of wonder how SPSP will impact the timeline for those of us in social psychology.
 In 2014, it was two weeks earlier than it will be for 2015.
 Will we be finding out later than last year's applicants?